-And that smile he gives his weaselly shit of a brother at 0:56 - perfect.
+And that smile he gives his weaselly brother at 0:56 - perfect.

 I'm not sure about Dagny, she doesn't seem quite severe enough, and I really don't think her character would have perfectly-plucked eyebrows.
 But she is thin and angular, which is right for the character.